tychen5/DeepLearning_Project/hw2/README.md

 # Video Captioning
+Describe the videos based on content.

+This task is to generate the description for the given video.

-Implement one seq2seq model and attention mechanism.
+**Implement one seq2seq model and attention mechanism.**

 **Input a video and output captions of the video**